merkle-open/SitecoreBlog/docs/_posts/2024-05-06-extend-rich-text-editor-for-custom-link-type.md

 Remark:
 * Each line of code except the custom field part originates from the decompiled source of the Sitecore's code.
-* It is recommended to place the file in ...\sitecore\shell\Controls\Rich Text Editor\... where all the general controls for the rich text editor of Sitecore are placed.
+* It is recommended to place the file in "...\sitecore\shell\Controls\Rich Text Editor\..." where all the general controls for the rich text editor of Sitecore are placed.

 ## 2. Create the XML for your custom dialog
 The next step is to create the visual presentation of the dialog.
 Therefore, you have to create an XML file which contains the control definition for the dialog.
 In the example you can find the tree new fields (EventCategory, EventAction and EventLabel) for our custom tracking link.
-Additionally, the CodeBeside links to our previous created class.
+Additionally, the `CodeBeside` links to our previous created class.

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>